“The data show very clearly, that we have been hiring for research excellence, but also for identity. It’s just that the identity was white men.”

 Land acknowledgments should not be seen as empty platitudes, but rather an opportunity to learn more about our shared history.
 For me personally, it has been an opportunity to think deeply about our relationship with nature and what it means to live a meaningful life.
 In researching the Anishinabee, I came across the Teachings of the Seven Grandfathers, which provide an excellent roadmap for this journey.

-The Colautti Lab at Queen’s University is situated on traditional Anishinaabe (Ah- nish-in-ah-bay) and Haudenosaunee (Iroquois) (Ho-den-o-show-nee) territory.
+That said, we acknowledge that the Colautti Lab at Queen’s University is situated on traditional Anishinaabe (Ah- nish-in-ah-bay) and Haudenosaunee (Iroquois) (Ho-den-o-show-nee) territory.
 We are grateful to be able to live, learn and play on these lands.

 By acknowledging our shared history, we recognize a long and storied past that began long before the earliest European colonies.
 We also acknowledge this territory’s significance for the Indigenous Peoples who lived, and continue to live, upon it and whose practices and spiritualities were tied to the land and continue to develop in relationship to the territory and its other inhabitants today.